Why the Conservative, Rich Gentry Rebelled Against the "System" in the American Revolution

 Revolution was not a good economic decision for slave-based Virginia plantations shipping tobacco overseas, at least in the short run.
 Infrastructure was destroyed and "human capital" was killed or wounded during fighting and by disease during encampments.
 Instead of planting crops in 1775-1783, farmers were employed as soldiers who produced no products.
 The state and national governments struggled to pay the soldiers, so American armies did not generate economic benefits comparable to the defense-industrial complex of modern times.

 Revolution also was not a good thing for the free laborers and small farmers on the western edge of European civilization.
 Settlers west of the Blue Ridge were taxed by the House of Burgesses, but poorly represented in it.
-Few counties were created west of the mountains until 1774, so few representatives were sent from the backcountry to the five Virginia conventions or to Williamsburg.
+Few counties were created west of the mountains until 1774, so few representatives were sent from the backcountry to Williamsburg.
+As a result of the American Revolution, non-Anglican residents living west of the Blue Ridge were no longer burdened by taxes to support an established church.
+However, those farmers were burdened by an unfair load of the taxes established by a General Assembly in which the western residents were under-represented.

 The colonial (and, after 1776, state) legislature dominated by Tidewater slaveowners ensured that taxes on human "property" were minimized.
 Landowners paid heavy taxes while slaveowners did not.
 Westerners with few enslaved people subsidized a Virginia government controlled by Tidewater planters, a pattern that persisted until the Civil War started in 1861.

-The First Families of Virginia - the Lees, Carters, Randolphs, and others who could afford to build mansions in Tidewater before the American Revolution - kept control of Virginia's economy and politics until the end of primogeniture and entail led to gradual breakup of the large plantations.
+The First Families of Virginia - the Lees, Carters, Randolphs, and others who could afford to build mansions in Tidewater before the American Revolution - kept control of Virginia's economy and politics after the American Revolution.
+Those families did not lose their excessive influence until the end of primogeniture and entail, which gradually led to the breakup of the large plantations.